 - Muscle jerky, made usually from round steak

 Whichever you choose, be sure to thaw the meat in the refrigerator.
 It's advised to use meat that's been previously frozen since the freezing process helps eliminate bacteria growth in the meat.

-When using steak, most recipes require it to marinate overnight, up to24 hours before drying.
-Ground meat may require a few hours and up to a day or two of curing, depending on the recipe, but when using a prepared mix like Backwoods by LEM, it can be mixed and dried immediately after mixing.
-There are several different ways to dry meat: with a smoker, a dehydrator or an oven; my guide covers oven drying.
+When using steak, most recipes require it to marinate overnight, up to 24 hours before drying.
+Ground meat may require a few hours and up to a day or two of curing, depending on the recipe, but when using a prepared jerky mix like Jerky Cure and Seasoning by Hi Mountain, it can be mixed and dried immediately after mixing.
+There are several different ways to dry meat: with a smoker, a meat dehydrator or an oven; my guide covers oven drying.